bmentges/brainiak_api/docs/source/services/params/pages.rst

 **per_page**: Defines how many items are retrieved per page.
 The default value is ``10``

-By default, the first page containing 10 items is returned, and it could also be retrieved by:
+ By default, the first page containing 10 items is returned.
+It could also be retrieved by:

 .. code-block:: http